apify/apify-docs/sources/platform/actors/development/builds_and_runs/builds.md

 By default, builds have the following resource allocations:

-- Timeout of _1800_ seconds
+- Timeout: _1800_ seconds
 - Memory: `4096 MB`

-Check out [Resource limits](../../running/index.md) section for more details.
+Check out the [Resource limits](../../running/index.md) section for more details.

 ## Versioning

-To support active development, Actors can have multiple versions versions of source code and associated settings, such as the base image and environment.
-Each version is denoted by a version number of the form _MAJOR.MINOR_; following [Semantic Versioning](https://semver.org/) principles.
+To support active development, Actors can have multiple versions of source code and associated settings, such as the base image and environment.
+Each version is denoted by a version number of the form _MAJOR.MINOR_, following [Semantic Versioning](https://semver.org/) principles.

 For example, an Actor might have: